flounderK/codebreaker2023/task8/README.md

 # Implications of packet structure and decryption flow

-This flow means that the hmac key is technically brute force-able without having the ecc p256 private key so long as you know the contents of the aes encrypted buffer ahead of time.
-Because the serialization of the arguments for each command is a series of char[0x40] buffers and the inputs are strings or have a fairly clear deserialization process, a pretty good guess at the contents of any given payload can be made solely based on the size of the encrypted packet.
-It is also dependent on the HMAC not being encrypted, which it isn't in this case.
+This flow means that the hmac key is technically guessable without having the ecc p256 private key so long as you know the contents of the aes encrypted buffer ahead of time.
+Because the serialization of the arguments for each command is a series of `char[0x40]` buffers and the inputs are strings or have a fairly clear de-serialization process, a pretty good guess at the contents of any given payload can be made solely based on the size of the encrypted packet.
+It is also dependent on the HMAC hash not being encrypted, which it isn't in this case.

-After looking online at a [basic aes implementation](https://github.com/kokke/tiny-AES-c), it looked like the expanded key size for aes 128 is 176 bytes and the key length is 16 bytes, which matched what I saw in `agent`.

-# possible AES Modes:
+# Identifying Command packets before decryption

-## attributes of the aes impl
+## A brief review of the commands, with a little bit more information
-- block cipher
-    - loops over the function that does decryption and decrypts 0x10 bytes at a time
-- 0x10 byte blocks
-- is AES 128
-- 176 byte expanded key
-- 10 rounds per block
-- 16 byte key
-    - key is the first 16 bytes of the sha256sum of the ecc-encrypted stuff once it is decrypted
-- Uses a 16 byte IV
-    - first 8 bytes are a portion of the sha256sum of the ecc-encrypted stuff once it is decrypted
-    - second 8 bytes can always be known and are just the little-endian index (starting at 1) of the round
-- only an SBox was found, not an inverse sbox, which I beleive indicates that the mode uses the same function for encryption as decryption

-## valid modes modes
-- OFB - matched initially on a live test, current best candidate, but pycryptodome doesn't match after the first run, so a whole new instance needs to be created with the updated IV every time
-- CTR - uses outer loop, and increments a value in its IV every time, could very easily be this.
-Confirmed, This works, it just needs very specific arguments in pycryptodome

-**AES is 128 bit in CTR mode**

-### Remaining Candidate modes
-- CBC - uses outer loop - did not match on initial test
-- OCB - does not use IV
-- CFB - did not match in a live test

-less likely
-- OPENPGP
-- SIV
-- GCM

-## incorrect modes
-- CCM - no message authentication is done
-- ECB - no outer loop
-- PCBC - doesn't do the ciphertext ^ plaintext thing for iv generation
-- EAX - does not use iv

-# commands

-- each arg is a char[0x40] buffer,
-- max of 10 args

-### 0 stop waiting for other threads and remove restart file
-- 0 args with arg check

-### 1 run diagclient
-- 4 args without args check

-### 2 update hmac
-- 1 arg with arg check

-### 3 set collect enabled
-- 2 args with arg check

-### 4 set collect disabled
-- 2 args with arg check

-### 5 send message to navigation
-- 3 args with arg check
-- args are (ip, port, "alt")
-- unsure what alt is

-### 6 stop waiting for other threads
-- no args no arg check

-### 7 change collectors
-- 3 args with arg check

-## Actual Packet
-Revisiting the command paylod structre from before:
 ```
 // size 0x80+,
 struct CommandPayload {